Our Network

 Mudzi Connect Board

-The Advisory Board of Mudzi Connect is composed of eight highly qualified individuals with expertise in areas of management, programming, monitoring, evaluation, learning, law, and financial management.
-With an equal male-to-female representation, our board is robust and full of energy that drives the organization forward.
+The Board of Mudzi Connect is composed of six highly qualified individuals with expertise in areas of management, programming, monitoring, evaluation, learning, law, and financial management.
+Our board is robust and full of energy that drives the organization forward.